 Not enough data?
-Don’t waste time blaming the lack of information for problem analysis failure.
+Don’t waste time blaming the lack of information for problem analysis delays and failure.
 (Of course, if exactly the right information were available then everything would be obvious.)
 The difference between poor problem analysis and great problem analysis is not missing data but a missing process.
 What is needed is a process that establishes the problem in factual terms and then leads the way to the next logical step and the next, making proper use of the available information.

 Focus?
 There is often too much information (most of it irrelevant) not too little information.
 A flood of information can easily overwhelm efforts to make sense of things.
 But, a good process will provide the focus to determine what is essential and necessary for moving ahead.